 - A. Retirement benefits shall be provided as currently specified under the City of Pasadena's contract with the Public Employees' Retirement System. - B. Unit members employed by the City of Pasadena on or before December 31, 2012 and employees hired on or after January 1, 2013 who have less than a six month break in CalPERS covered service or are members of an agency with reciprocity, are defined as Classic Members and provided the following retirement benefits: - 1.
 Miscellaneous 2.5% @ 55 benefit formula. - 2.
-Final compensation based upon the highest annual average compensation earnable during the 36 months of employment City of Pasadena and PMA, 7/1/2018 6/30/2020, Page 20
+Final compensation based upon the highest annual average compensation earnable during the 36 months of employment immediately preceding the effective date of his/her retirement or some other period designated by the retiring employee. - 3.
+Unit members employed by the City prior to July 1, 1984 have a one year final compensation period.

-- immediately preceding the effective date of his/her retirement or some other period designated by the retiring employee. - 3.
-Unit members employed by the City prior to July 1, 1984 have a one year final compensation period. - 4.
-Employees pay 2% of the employer rate as cost-sharing in accordance with Government Code section 20516(f).
+- 4. Employees pay 2% of the employer rate as cost-sharing in accordance with Government Code section 20516(f).
 The City pays and reports the value of Employer Paid Member Contributions as 2%. - 5.
 Effective the pay period that includes January 1, 2018, employees pay 6% employee/member contribution on a pre-tax basis and 2% of the employer rate as cost-sharing in accordance with Government Code section 20516(f).
 The City reports the value of the member contribution as 2%. - 6.
 Effective July 9, 2018, in addition to B.5. above, employees contribute an additional 0.5% on a pre-tax basis as cost-sharing (for a total of 2.5% of the employer rate) in accordance with Government Code section 20516(f).
 The City reports the value of the member contribution as 2%. - 7.
 Effective the pay period that includes January 1, 2019, employees pay 8% employee/member contribution on a pre-tax basis and 0.5% of the employer rate as cost-sharing in accordance with Government Code section 20516(f).
 The City reports the value of the member contribution as 0%. - 8.
 Effective the first full pay period in July 2019, employees pay 8% employee/member contribution on a pre-tax basis and an additional 0.75% of the employer rate as cost-sharing (for a total of 1.25% of the employer rate) in accordance with Government Code section 20516(f).
 The City reports the value of the member contribution as 0%. - C. Unit members hired on or after January 1, 2013 who are "new members" as defined in the Public Employees' Pension Reform Act of 2013, are provided the following retirement benefits: - 1.
 Miscellaneous 2% @ 62 benefit formula. - 2.
-Final compensation based upon the highest annual average compensation earnable during the 36 months of employment immediately preceding the effective date of his/her retirement or some other period designated by the retiring employee.
+Final compensation based upon the highest annual average compensation earnable during the 36 months of employment immediately preceding the effective date of his/her retirement or some other period designated by the retiring employee. - 3.
+Effective June 19, 2023, employees will no longer contribute 1% of pensionable compensation toward retirement on a pre-tax basis as cost-sharing under Government Code 20516(f). - D. The City contracts for the following optional benefits which apply to all employees:

-- 3. Employees will pay 8% or one-half of the total normal cost, whichever is greater.
-If half the normal cost is below eight percent (8%), the difference (to get to 8%) is paid as cost sharing in accordance with Government Code section 20516(f). - D. The City contracts for the following optional benefits which apply to all employees: - 1.
-1959 Survivor Benefit Level 4 (Section 21574) - 2.
+- 1. 1959 Survivor Benefit Level 4 (Section 21574) - 2.
 Pre-Retirement Option 2W Death Benefit (Section 21548) - 3.
 Pre-Retirement Death Benefits to Continue After Remarriage of Survivor (Section 21551) - 4. \$500 Retired Death Benefit (Section 21620) - 5.
 2% Annual Cost of Living Allowance Increase (Section 21329) - 6.
 Unused Sick Leave Credit (Section 20965) - 7.
 Military Service Credit (Section 21024)